nosilver4u/ewww-image-optimizer/readme.txt

 * Feature requests can be viewed and submitted on our [feedback portal](https://feedback.ewww.io/b/features)
 * If you would like to help translate this plugin in your language, [join the team](https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/)

+= 6.1.6 =
+* added: support for BuddyPress uploads via Vikinger theme.
+* added: compatibility with Weglot.
+* changed: Resize Existing enabled by default for new installs.

 = 6.1.5 =
 * changed: use core wp_getimagesize() for proper error handling